mikefrobbins/psdocs-how-to/content/hugo/slide3/index.md

 This should show the installed version of Hugo.

-Remember, there are two variants of Hugo: one with and one without extended features (like SASS/SCSS support).
-If you need the extended features, make sure to get the 'extended' version from the releases page or install accordingly based on the platform instructions.
+Remember, Hugo has two variants: one with and one without extended features (like SASS/SCSS support).
+If you need the extended features, get the ’extended’ version from the releases page or install it according to the platform instructions.

 <!-- link references -->
 [01]: slide3.png